baseboxorg/jeffskinnerbox.github.io/content/articles/howto-set-up-the-raspberry-pi-as-a-headless-device.md

 [Adafruit has good description on how to use a console cable][20].

 ### Step 3: Configure your WiFi
+I have choosen to configure my WiFi router with WPA2 security because of superior security but even this can [compromised if your not careful][49] (a key [vulnerability lies in the implementation of WiFi Protected Setup (WPS)][50]
+- turn it off, better yet don't have it on your router).

+To configure your WiFi,
-Unplug your SD Card reader and plug it back in and this will mount the Raspbian image on your Linux box.
+unplug your SD Card reader and plug it back in and this will mount the Raspbian image on your Linux box.
 The `df -h` command will show you the device being used, the mount point, and memory used/available.